Kite paper can be just about any kind of paper, but making kites fly really well requires more than just ordinary writing paper.

 A4 or Letter sized sheets of course, as commonly used for photo-copying.
 These are too heavy for great performance, but can be coaxed

 to fly as proven by the kite designs already mentioned.
-In fact, the picture up there is our Paper Sled design.
+In fact, the picture up there is our Minimum Sled design.
 Crafted from a single sheet of A4, and precious little else!

 Any reasonably thin and stiff types of paper could be tried, and should work to a degree.
 For example wrapping paper, which could have some great patterns pre-printed on it.
 However, flimsy tissue or crepe paper won't work at all since it can't stay flat without a lot of help.